steveseguin/problems-with-webRTC/README.md

 * No way to control hardware encoder or check if available; forcing openh264 works

 * Hardware encoder in windows don't really reduce CPU load.
 Openh264 lower cpu than the hardware encoder

+* can't open a window at a specific resolution in Chrome; it opens to only 'roughly' the right resolution.
+Makes screen sharing at 720p fixed size not feasible.